-Market Product Details Canada 1) Pet food, personal care products, and natural health products These products are not covered by the equivalence arrangement but may be sold as NOP certified in Canada.
+Market Product Details Canada Pet food, personal care products, and natural health products These products are not covered by the equivalence arrangement but may be sold as NOP certified in Canada.
 Reference to COR is prohibited.
-EU, UK, and Switzerland 2) Wine Wine must meet organic winemaking requirements of the destination market.
+EU, UK, and í market.
+If you produce or export w Switzerland complete the GMA Wine Approval Wine must meet organic winemaking requirements of the destination market.
 If you produce or export wine to the EU, UK or Switzerland, complete the GMA Wine Approval Application in addition to this application.
-EU, UK, andIabelled with the EU seal.
-TSwitzerlandis not regulated at the EU led Cosmetics Cosmetics are not covered by the equivalence arrangement and may not be labelled with the EU seal.
+EU, UK, and Switzerland 3) Cosmetics Cosmetics are not covered by the equivalence arrangement and may not be labelled with the EU seal.
 The production and labelling of organic cosmetics is not regulated at the EU level.
 Operations should contact their importer or national authorities for country-specific requirements.
-Japan 4) Alcohol, non-food processed products, and honey These products are not covered by the equivalence arrangement but may be sold as NOP certified in Japan.
+Japan Alcohol, non-food processed products, and honey These products are not covered by the equivalence arrangement but may be sold as NOP certified in Japan.
 Reference to JAS is prohibited.
 Products containing honey (up to 5%) may be exported under the arrangement.
 Korea 5) Raw/unprocessed foods and non- food processed products Raw/unprocessed food and non-food products are not covered by the equivalence arrangement.
 Taiwan 6) Honey Pure honey is excluded from the equivalence arrangement.
 Processed products containing honey may be exported under the arrangement.
+MA04, V2, R12, 06/17/2024 Page 3 of 4